-The College also recognizes that it is not always appropriate for an employee to carry out part or all of their duties remotely and there are reasons why approval of a remote work arrangement may be refused or limited.
+The University also recognizes that it is not always appropriate for an employee to carry out part or all of their duties remotely and there are reasons why approval of a remote work arrangement may be refused or limited.

 Purpose: The purpose of this policy is to outline the process to enter into a remote work arrangement.
 The policy and procedures will assist employees and their managers to clearly set in place a remote work arrangement as part of the employee’s overall flexible working arrangement.

 Scope: This policy applied to all employees of Daemen University seeking to enter into a regular arrangement to carry out part of their duties remotely for a specified period of time.
 Each employee’s remote work capability will be assessed on a case-by-case basis to make sure that working remotely is beneficial to our employees and the University.

 Conditions Necessary to Establish a Regular Remote Work Situation:

 - There is mutual agreement between supervisor, vice president and employee;

 - The manager must have a plan for how to monitor for reasonable productivity;